 As shown in Figure 5-6 below, Block 16 consists of 14 parcels (APNs 16513051 through 64) totaling 3.12 acres.
 The entire block is designated as Very High Density Residential and has capacity for 164 additional residential units.
-Four of the parcels contain are occupied by an unoccupied Wells Fargo Bank building that was purchased by the City in September 2023 Wells Fargo Bank (APNs 16513051, 16513052, 16513053, and 16513064), seven are occupied by residences (APNs 16513054, 16513055, 16513056, 16513057, 16513058, 16513060, and 16513061), and the remaining consist of various commercial uses, including a travel agency, guitar school, shoe repair shop, and similar uses.
-The Wells Fargo Bank on the southern portion of the site issued a letter stating that they will be closing in May 2023.
+Four of the parcels contain an unoccupied Wells Fargo Bank building that was purchased by the City in September 2023 (APNs 16513051, 16513052, 16513053, and 16513064), seven are occupied by residences (APNs 16513054, 16513055, 16513056, 16513057, 16513058, 16513060, and 16513061), and the remaining consist of various commercial uses, including a travel agency, guitar school, shoe repair shop, and similar uses.
 The former Wells Fargo Bank site was purchased by the City in September 2023.
 The City entered into an exclusive negotiating agreement with the affordable housing developer, MidPen Housing, to develop the site with very high density 100 percent affordable housing.
-Similar to the redevelopment occurring on Block 15, the City anticipates that Block 16 will be redeveloped with residential units and mixed use developments.
 The City processes lot line adjustments as a ministerial action and does not consider lot consolidation to be a constraint on development.
 While the entire block could be redeveloped, it is more realistic that within the timeframe of the Housing Element the 1.58-acre southern portion of the block containing the Wells Fargo Bank and adjacent properties will develop.
 The portion of the block included in the sites inventory has capacity for 52 lower-income units, 14 moderate-income units, and 20 above moderate-income units.